MohamedAbsallam/Reactjs-Users-System/README.md

-# Getting Started with Create React App
+# Users System Manegment Application by Reactjs

+Simple React Application ..
+You can easily use to 1.Get Users
+1.Get User
+1.Create User
+1.Update User
+1.delete User

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Setup and installation

+after setup Nodejs Application, open up terminal to run 'node-v' you will get the version of nodejs installed on your pc.
+Now you can go to project file path and run 'npm install' to build node_modules and install project dependencies

 ## Available Scripts